 Using the correct industry keywords will help get your resume noticed.
 When a company has 100 or more resumes submitted for a single job position within a few days of posting an ad, the chances are they’re not going to plow through all of them laboriously.

 Use the Job Ad

 Check out similar job descriptions or industry postings, or use Google’s keyword tool to find the correct terminology.
 If the company has a website, spend some time reviewing the content and jotting down what’s relevant.
-Pay attention to their goals and company philosophy—if the website includes their mission statement, read it carefully and make a note of key points.
+Pay attention to their goals and company philosophy—if the website includes their mission statement, read it carefully and note key points.

 How to Use Industry Keywords

-If after doing your initial research to identify keywords you end up with a list of 50 words, don’t be tempted to try and shoe-horn them all in.
+If you end up with a list of 50 words after doing your initial research to identify keywords, don’t be tempted to try and shoe-horn them all in.
 This strategy can easily backfire, and it’s unlikely to impress the company hiring committee.

 Use descriptive keywords when describing your past work experiences and accomplishments.
 Start your phrases in the past tense (be sure to maintain consistency), listing them in a bulleted format.
 Using action words will make your statements come alive.

 - decreased (costs, liabilities, etc.)